Radk6/MC-Optimization-Guide/modpack-specific/packs-1.19.2.md

 <details>
   <summary>Click to see instructions</summary>

-1. Download the latest version of Forever Factory
+1. Install the latest version of Forever Factory
 2. Update Forge to the latest version
 3. Update Just Enough Items to the latest version
 4. Remove Canary